dinner-group/cookbook/src/Running-Jobs-on-Midway.md

 `--dependency`

 Only run the job after the completion of another job (useful for building pipelines of jobs).
 For example, if I wanted to run a new job after job number $JOBID ends (either successfully or unsuccessfully), I could add the following dependency flag: _\--dependency=afterany:$JOBID_
+See [here](https://hpc-unibe-ch.github.io/slurm/dependencies.html) or [here](https://hpc.nih.gov/docs/job_dependencies.html) for useful information.
+You can get link multiple jobs together in the same script if you use the flat `--parsable` to get the jobid of the first job.

 `--mail-type`
 `--mail-user`